ramanathanlab/pdfwf/README.md

 {"path": "/path/to/2.pdf", "text": "This is the text of the second PDF."}
 ```

+**Note**: If the parser fails to parse a PDF, the JSONL file will not contain
+an entry for that PDF.

 See the [Monitoring the Workflow](#monitoring-the-workflow) section for
 description of the other log files that are generated during the workflow.